Nexmo/station/_partials/stitch/guides/inviting-members/javascript.md

 ```

 Return to the previously opened browser windows so you can see `alice` has a conversation listed now.
 You can click the conversation name and proceed to chat between `alice` and `jamie`.

-That's it!
-Your page should now look something like [this](https://github.com/Nexmo/stitch-js-quickstart/blob/master/inviting-members/index.html).

 ## Where next?